Level/abstract-leveldown/README.md

 ### `db._open(options, callback)`

 Open the store.
 The `options` object will always have the following properties: `createIfMissing`, `errorIfExists`.
-If opening failed, you must call the `callback` function with an `Error`.
+If opening failed, call the `callback` function with an `Error`.
 Otherwise call `callback` without any arguments.

 ### `db._close(callback)`

+Close the store.
+If closing failed, call the `callback` function with an `Error`.
+Otherwise call `callback` without any arguments.

 ### `db._get(key, options, callback)`
 ### `db._put(key, value, options, callback)`
 ### `db._del(key, options, callback)`